nvu99/cppLib/vector.md

 Removes all elements from this vector.<br>
 Usage: ```vector.clear();```
 <h4>string toString();</h4>
-Returns a printable string representation of the vector.
+Returns a printable string representation of the vector.<br>
 Usage: ```vector.toString();```
 <h4>Vector<ValueType> subList(int start, int length);</h4>
 Returns a new vector containing the elements of the given sub-range.<br>